IBM-Bluemix-Docs/certificate-manager/managing-certificates.md

 ### Certificate formats
 * PEM

-To convert your certificate to PEM, run this command:
+To convert other certificates (such as P12 and CRT) to PEM, run this command:
 ```
 openssl x509 -in mycert.extension -out mycert.pem -outform PEM
 ```